 Papers documenting the YMCA career of Jesse N. Alexander, Jr., particularly his work in the area of race relations within the movement and his involvement with the National Conference of Black and Non-White YMCA Staff (BAN-WYS).

-Personal papers of Paul B. Anderson and material other members of his family including Margaret Anderson, Harvey and Roberta Smith, and Margaret and William Glenn primarily related to Paul Anderson and his work for the YMCA.
+Personal papers of Paul B. Anderson and material from other members of his family including Margaret Anderson, Harvey and Roberta (Anderson) Smith, and William and Mary (Anderson) Glenn.
+The collection is primarily related to Paul B. Anderson and the YMCA's international work.

 Papers (1910-1969), of the Rev. Kenneth Dexter Miller (1887-1968) consist of correspondence; drafts, reviews and advertisements of his articles and books; memorabilia; personal journals; photographs; scrapbooks; and a stamp collection.